-- Dozens of Confederate statues and other hateful symbols were removed after George Floyd’s death, but many more remain.
+- A healthy discussion about hateful symbols emerged after George Floyd’s death, but many remain prominent.

 - Arguments over whether and how to remove such symbols have persisted in a number of countries.

-The strife in South Dakota is not unique: a Confederate monument in Lexington, North Carolina, has stirred months of competing protests; a bid to remove a statue of a Confederate general in Virginia is headed to trial; and a push to remove Confederate monuments from Washington, D.C., has been criticized as an effort to “airbrush the Capitol.”
+The strife in South Dakota was not unique: federal legislation to fund the US military was vetoed last month in part because it proposed renaming bases that have honoured Confederate leaders; a Confederate monument in Lexington, North Carolina was removed in October after months of competing protests; and a statue of Confederate general Robert E. Lee was banished from the US Capitol building just days before the riot there.
 Stone Mountain Park in Georgia, which features a relief sculpture of Confederate leaders bigger than a football field, drew right-wing protesters and Black Lives Matter supporters to a violent clash in August.

-Disputes over these symbols point to a deep discord that threatens to undermine a post-pandemic Great Reset aimed at bolstering social justice.
+Disputes over these symbols point to a discord that threatens to undermine a post-pandemic Great Reset aimed at bolstering social justice.
 Poll results in July showed a slight majority of US voters supporting the removal of Confederate statues, compared with 2018 results that reflected satisfaction with allowing them to stay.
-Yet, opinions on what exactly should be done now with the statues vary – both among all voters, and between white and Black voters.
+Yet, opinions on the matter vary significantly according to race and political affiliation.

-The holiday observed earlier this week as Columbus Day in much of the US proceeded as expected: with protests targeting statues of the European explorer, who is credited with “discovering” the Americas and bringing violence, slavery and disease to indigenous people in the process.
-Many different types of monuments have met a similar fate in recent months around the world, from the likeness of a Spanish missionary in California to statues of Captain Cook in Australia.
+The holiday observed as Columbus Day throughout much of the US in October proceeded as expected: with protests focused on statues of the European explorer, who is credited with “discovering” the Americas and bringing violence, slavery, and disease to indigenous people in the process.
+Other monuments around the world have similarly become targets, including those of the colonial administrator Lachlan Macquarie and the explorer Captain Cook in Australia.

 Yet, in the US, it is the monuments and symbols commemorating the Confederacy – a failed effort to keep millions of people enslaved based on the colour of their skin – that have sparked some of the strongest reactions.
 A Black veteran recently recounted what it was like to serve in a military that’s frequently named its bases and installations after Confederate soldiers.
 Removing such hurtful labels is “just the right thing to do,” she said.

 That’s a sentiment shared in many other contexts and countries.
-In the Netherlands, calls have been made to remove the statute of a Dutch East India Company officer who oversaw the massacre of indigenous people in Indonesia.
-In Senegal, a square in the former capital once named after a French colonial governor has now been renamed.
+In the Netherlands, calls continue to be made to remove the statute of a Dutch East India Company officer who oversaw the massacre of indigenous people in Indonesia.
+In Senegal, a square in the former capital once named after a French colonial governor has been renamed.
 And in Vienna, a statue of an anti-Semitic former mayor has been repeatedly defaced.

 For more context, here are links to further reading from the World Economic Forum’s Strategic Intelligence platform: